nice-digital/bnf-gatsby/gatsby/README.md

 ## :rocket: Set up

-1. Install npm dependencies via `npm i` in each folder with a package.json
+1. Install npm dependencies via `npm ci` in each folder with a package.json
 2. Create a _.env.development_ file in this _gatsby_ folder and add the required environment variables as defined in [configuration](#configuration).
 3. Run the _LAUNCH BNF/BNFC_ debug command in VS Code.
 See the readme in the repository root for more info.